 - Metal grilling skewers (or bamboo skewers, soaked in water for at least 30 minutes)

 - Mix olive oil, garlic, lemon juice, salt and pepper in a bowl until thoroughly combined.
 Add scallops to mixture and toss to coat.

 - Feel free to use a meat thermometer to check if your scallops are done cooking!
-Fully cooked scallops will read at an internal temperature of around 145°.
+Fully cooked scallops will read at an internal temperature of around 145° Fahrenheit.

 Number of total servings shown is approximate.
 Actual number of servings will depend on your preferred portion sizes.